MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Restart-MgServicePrincipalSynchronizationJob.md

 Optionally clears existing the synchronization state and previous errors.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Restart-MgBetaServicePrincipalSynchronizationJob](/powershell/module/Microsoft.Graph.Beta.Applications/Restart-MgBetaServicePrincipalSynchronizationJob?view=graph-powershell-beta)

 ## SYNTAX

 ### RestartExpanded (Default)